sunny/active_currency/README.md

   any given time.
 - Does not need to call an API to get the rates when starting or restarting your web server.
+- Does not depend on the file system to store cached rates.
 - Choose how often you want to update the currency rates (daily for example).
 - Your users do not suffer the cost of making calls to the bank rates API.
 - Your app does not go down when the bank rates API does.

-To fetch the rates, it uses the [eu_central_bank] gem and uses your application cache when getting the current rate in order to save on database queries.
+To fetch the *current* rate it uses your application cache instead of making a call to the database.

 ## Usage